-- a) Stop engine and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
-Tighten hardware or correct the problem before operating.

-5.1.9 Service air cleaner.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Visually inspect machine for any loose hardware or any other possible problem.
+Tighten hardware or correct the problem before operating. - 5.1.9 Service air cleaner.

-For Kohler and Kawasaki Air-cooled units with Standard air cleaner: Service Interval: 25 hrs. more often under severe conditions.
+For Kawasaki Air-cooled units with standard air cleaner: Service Interval: 25 hrs. more often under severe conditions.

-- a) Stop engine and remove key. - b) Loosen wing nut and remove air cleaner compartment cover. - c) Remove foam pre-cleaner element (Kohler units only) and wash in warm water with detergent.
+- a) Stop engine, wait for all moving parts to stop, and remove key. - b) Loosen wing nut and remove air cleaner compartment cover. - c) Remove foam pre-cleaner element and wash in warm water with detergent.
 Rinse until all traces of detergent are eliminated and squeeze out excess water (DO NOT wring).
 Air dry.
 Saturate with engine oil and squeeze out excess oil. - d) Check paper element.
 Gently tap the flat side of the paper element to dislodge any dirt.
 DO NOT wash or use pressurized air to clean paper element.
-Replace if dirty, bent or damaged. - e) Reinstall foam pre-cleaner to paper element (Kohler units only), then reinstall paper element and cover.
+Replace if dirty, bent or damaged. - e) Reinstall foam pre-cleaner to paper element, then reinstall paper element and cover.

-For Kawasaki Liquid-cooled and Kohler 26 HP EFI units with canister type, 2 stage cleaner: Service Interval: 50 hrs.
+For Kohler Air-cooled and Kawasaki Liquid-cooled units with canister type, 2 stage cleaner: Service Interval: 50 hrs.

 More often under severe conditions.